Jim Hodges (artist): Don't Be Afraid

 In 2004 Hodges was invited by Susan Stoops, a curator at the Worcester Art Museum, to create a mural on the museum rotunda.
 During this time, the U.S. government was raising concerns of public safety with a series of alerts.
 Responding to this and the destruction of the World Trade Center, Hodges offered the message "don't be afraid" for comfort and support to the citizens of America.
 He wrote a letter of invitation to all the UN delegates, incorporating their handwritten versions of this phrase to create a global chorus that conveyed a message of inclusion, strength, and optimism.
 Hodges had received more than one hundred translations in over seventy languages; the only country which refused to participate was the United States.

 Untitled (2010)

 In 2010, Hodges was invited to speak about his friend and colleague Felix Gonzalez-Torres at Artpace in San Antonio, Texas.
 Instead of a lecture, Hodges collaborated with Carlos Marques da Cruz and Encke King in a 60-minute film called Untitled (2010).
 The film quilted fragments from various social media outlets such as the 1980s AIDS/HIV activism of ACT UP, TV shows such as The Golden Girls, Dynasty, and The Wizard of Oz, and images of the burning oil fields of Iraq and the death camps of World War II.
 Hodges described this work as a fragment of a continuum which could be added or reworked endlessly.
-Hodges attempted to mirror the content that shaped the life of Torres before he lost his battle with AIDS in 1996.
+Hodges attempted to mirror the content that shaped the life of Gonzalez-Torres before he lost his battle with AIDS in 1996.